California Rules of Court 2026

 (3) On or after January 1, 2021, to complete the required training in child abuse reporting laws under (1)(B), a professional provider must complete an online training required for mandated reporters that is provided by the California Department of Social Services.
 This mandatory online training is not intended to increase the total of 24 hours of training required in (1).

-(Subd (f) amended effective January 1, 2021; adopted as subd (d) effective January 1, 2007; previously amended and relettered as subd (f) effective January 1, 2015.)
+(Subd (f) amended effective January 1, 2026; adopted as subd (d) effective January 1, 2007; amended and relettered effective January 1, 2015.)

 (g) Safety and security procedures

 (2) Conduct comprehensive intake and screening to understand the nature and degree of risk for each case.
-The procedures for intake should include separate interviews with the parties before the first visit.
+The procedures for intake should include separate interviews with the parties before the first visit and exchange.
 During the interview, the provider should obtain identifying information and explain the reasons for temporary suspension or termination of a visit under this standard.
 If the child is of sufficient age and capacity, the provider should include the child in part of the intake or orientation process.
-Any discussion should be presented to the child in a manner appropriate to the child's developmental stage;
+Any discussion should be presented to the child in a manner appropriate to the child’s developmental stage;

 (3) Obtain during the intake process: